 Click Create, and you’ve created your first Watson Studio project.

-Click Browse, then go to where you cloned the repository, and select TM1 Import.csv.
+Click browse, navigate to where you cloned the repository, and select TM1 Import.csv from the optimize-procurement-and-inventory-with-ai/tutorials/spss-tutorial/data directory.

 After the upload completes, you should see Upload successful, as shown in the following image.